mattkrebs2000/week1react/README.md

 # React Crash Course (TodoList)

-This is the code for the crash course on YouTube
+This is the code for the Brad Traversy crash course on YouTube.
+React - Class Components.
 Here is the youtube link:

 https://www.youtube.com/watch?v=sBws8MSXN7A&t=2103s